To increase client retention, teach your employees how to handle customer complaints

 How to deal with customer complaints: 5 skills your client-facing employees need to learn

 Every complaint is an opportunity to retain a customer.
-Instead of just leaving, your customer is taking time out of their day to tell you why they’re upset.
-Find out what is wrong, address it enthusiastically and the customer will not only stay, they’ll be a GET A FREE DEMO
+Instead of just leaving, your customer is taking the time to let you know that they’re upset.
+Find out what’s wrong, address it enthusiastically and the customer will not only stay, they may end up being a customer for life.

 - The client is always right